meroxdotdev/meroxdotdev.github.io/_posts/2025-10-08-linux-gaming.md

 - Games with aggressive DRM

 **My Experience:**
-I game on Linux about 60% of the time.
+I game on Linux about 20% of the time.
 For competitive shooters or games with kernel-level anti-cheat (League, Valorant, GTA Online), I still dual-boot to Windows.
 But for everything else, Linux works surprisingly well - especially on enterprise hardware that's overkill for gaming.

 ## Conclusion

 Gaming on Linux with homelab hardware isn't conventional, but it works better than expected.
 The Quadro P2200 handles 1080p gaming at medium/high settings, and once I add the RTX 4060 eGPU to the Beelink, I'll have a proper gaming setup.

 The biggest hurdle isn't performance - it's anti-cheat compatibility.
 If you play mostly single-player games or older multiplayer titles, Linux gaming is viable.
 If you're into competitive esports titles, keep Windows around.

-Questions about specific games or hardware?
-Drop a comment below!